 Ecotrust has joined with a powerful collective of partners — The Blueprint Foundation, Native American Youth and Family Center, Self Enhancement, Inc., and Wisdom of the Elders — to design and launch a five-week paid workforce readiness and environmental literacy program.
 The Green Workforce Academy is for 18 to 25-year-old Portland area adults to gain access to jobs, apprenticeships, and educational opportunities in the growing Portland green jobs market.

 We are now accepting applications for Spring, Summer and Fall cohorts — click here to apply.

-The Green Workforce Academy curriculum is culturally responsive to Black and Native American communities, who experience the highest unemployment rates and lowest labor force participation of all racial or ethnic groups in the area.
+The Green Workforce Academy curriculum is culturally responsive to Black and Native American communities, who experience the highest unemployment rates and lowest labor force participation of all racial or ethnic groups in the area, and all are welcome to apply.
+Participants must be at least 18 years old and have a high school diploma or GED/TASC.
 The curriculum is based on the nationally recognized Roots of Success workforce readiness program.

 “There are so many different jobs, so many different pathways, out in the field or behind the scenes doing the research.
 I feel it’s really important that we’re a part of that.
 I’m really grateful for the Green Workforce Academy.
 I’m happy to get certified and ready to see what’s next.”

 — Selena Gutierrez, 2018 Academy graduate

 Ecotrust deploys our resources to build a regenerative economy, one that repairs the health of our planet and our communities.
 Advancing economic justice — and working to dismantle the institutional racism that drives injustice — is central to this work, not only as a critical community response, but as a critical climate response.